Skip to Content

-The manifest file called wasmer.toml is required to publish to the Wasmer registry (opens in a new tab); This file contains the package's dependencies, metadata, and commands are declared.
+The manifest file called wasmer.toml is required to publish to the Wasmer registry .
+This file contains the package’s dependencies, metadata, and command declarations.

 💡